strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 It's worth pointing out a couple of things about the above resource:

-* The `strimzi.io/use-connector-resources: "true"` annotation tells the cluster operator that this `KafkaConnect` will be managed using `KafkaConnector` resources.
+* The `strimzi.io/use-connector-resources: "true"` annotation tells the cluster operator that `KafkaConnector` resources will be used to configure connectors within this Kafka Connect cluster.
 * The `spec.image` is the image we just created with `docker`.